 Where to Go for the Long Holiday Weekend

-As one of the longest weekends in the fall school calendar, Thanksgiving break offers a stellar opportunity for families to snag a break for four or five days.
-Here are fantastic places where you can get away and still have turkey and all the trimmings.
+As one of the longest weekends in the fall school calendar, Thanksgiving break offers a stellar opportunity for families to get away together for four or five days.
+There are fantastic places where you can enjoy a change of pace and still have turkey and all the trimmings.

 Consider the Top 10 Thanksgiving Destinations

-Looking for Thanksgiving getaway ideas?
 Consider the 10 destinations that are the most sought-after by vacation home renters on HomeAway.com for Thanksgiving weekend.
-Surprisingly, a whopping nine out of 10 are mountain towns and only one is in the US West.Continue to 3 of 12 below.

 Celebrate Thanksgiving in a Big City